Miless Henry Amerine

 Children:

 1. Edward Porter, secretary (Georgia Casualty Company, m.
-Zadie Brown, Macon, Georgia;
+Zadie Brown, Macon,

 2. Mary Elizabeth, m.
 William Henry Seymour;